GENERAL:

 - a scripting extension using the Lua language

-- Countless other features listed at the bottom of the download page
+- countless other features listed at the bottom of the download page

 Is SMBX2 related to SMBX 38A (A.K.A.
 SMBX 1.4.x)?